maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 [[/parsons]]
 ````

-An alternatove is to use the Maxima `castext` function, e.g.
+An alternative is to use the Maxima `castext` function, e.g.

     s1:castext("Consider this graph {@plot(x^2,[x,-1,1],[size,250,250])@}");